How It Works

 I’m not sure if the medication is working for me.
 Should I be seeing results?
 Or is it too early to tell.

 There are a few things to consider.
-First, it is important to keep in mind the “results” that are possible with semaglutide or tirzepitide.
+First, it is important to keep in mind the “results” that are possible with Semaglutide or Tirzepatide.
 The primary expected result for weight loss clients is a slowing of gastric emptying which should translate to decreased appetite and improved portion control.
 That slowing is difficult to quantify and measure but it should be noticeable.
 If decreased appetite is not noticeable, a dose increase may be required.

 I’m not losing any weight.